Jewellery: North and South America

-Among the Aztecs, only nobility wore gold jewellery, as it showed their rank, power, and wealth.
-Gold jewellery was most common in the Aztec Empire and was often decorated with feathers from Quetzal birds and others.
+Among the Late Post-Classic Aztecs, only nobility wore gold jewellery, as it showed their rank, power, and wealth.
+A large portion of "Aztec gold" jewellery was created by Mixtec artisans.
+The Mixtecs were particularly known for their goldwork and gold jewellery was part of the tribute paid by Mixtec polities to the Aztecs.
 In general, the more jewellery an Aztec noble wore, the higher his status or prestige.
 The Emperor and his High Priests, for example, would be nearly completely covered in jewellery when making public appearances.
 Although gold was the most common and a popular material used in Aztec jewellery, jade, turquoise, and certain feathers were considered more valuable.
 In addition to adornment and status, the Aztecs also used jewellery in sacrifices to appease the gods.
-Priests also used gem-encrusted daggers to perform animal and human sacrifices.

-Another ancient American civilization with expertise in jewellery making were the Maya.
-At the peak of their civilization, the Maya were making jewellery from jade, gold, silver, bronze, and copper.
-Maya designs were similar to those of the Aztecs, with lavish headdresses and jewellery.
-The Maya also traded in precious gems.
-However, in earlier times, the Maya had little access to metal, so they made the majority of their jewellery out of bone or stone.
+Another ancient American civilisation with expertise in jewellery making were the Maya.
+During the Pre-Classic and Classic era of Maya civilisation, the Maya were making jewellery from local materials such as jade, pearls, and seashell while also incorporating imported materials such as obsidian and turquoise.
+In the Terminal Classic and Post-Classic, importation of gold, silver, bronze, and copper lead to the use of these materials in jewellery.
 Merchants and nobility were the only few that wore expensive jewellery in the Maya region, much the same as with the Aztecs.
+Jade in particular had an important role across Mesoamerica.

-In North America, Native Americans used shells, wood, turquoise, and soapstone, almost unavailable in South and Central America.
-The turquoise was used in necklaces and to be placed in earrings.
+In Northern America, Native Americans used shells, wood, turquoise, and soapstone The turquoise was used in necklaces and to be placed in earrings.
+The turquoise incorporated into Mesoamerican jewellery was primarily obtained through trade with Oasisamerica.
 Native Americans with access to oyster shells, often located in only one location in America, traded the shells with other tribes, showing the great importance of the body adornment trade in Northern America.

+Jewellery played a major role in the fate of the Americas when the Spanish colonisers were spurred to search for gold on the American mainland after coming into contact with Caribbean natives that had gold jewellery obtained through trade with the mainland.
+Continued contact with Native Americans wearing gold jewellery eventually lead to Spanish expeditions of the mythological El Dorado.